VII. 713 - Title IX - Sexual Misconduct Policy

 These Complaint Resolution Procedures apply to the resolution of all reports under the Sexual Misconduct Policy.
 They apply to the resolution of complaints against students, faculty, administrators, staff, and third parties, and they are the exclusive means of resolving complaints of sexual misconduct.

 For purposes of these Complaint Resolution Procedures, “Deputy Coordinator” means the appropriate Deputy Coordinator depending on the status of the respondent.
 “Investigators” refers to one or more individuals from a trained pool of employees who have been assigned to investigate a particular complaint.
+“Title IX Team” refers to the individuals serving as the Coordinator, Deputy Coordinators, or Investigators.

 Promptness, Fairness and Impartiality